- Regenerative Agriculture

 - Plant Breeders without Borders – We are a partner and supporter of Plant Breeders without Borders.
 The goal of this program is to empower “smallholder farmers to reach their farming potential, through breeding and development of neglected and underutilized species.”
 In addition to empowerment, Plant Breeders without Borders is undertaking capacity building and creating valuable networks in plant breeding.

 - Beachell-Borlaug International Scholarships - The Beachell-Borlaug International Scholars (BBIS) Program has successful shaped the lives of graduate students focused on rice and wheat research globally over the last 10 years.
-Through leadership and oversight by Texas Agrilife research at Texas A&M by Dr. Ed Runge and funding from Bayer, the program has supported 89 PhD students through their academic careers in both developed and developing/transition countries.
+Through leadership and oversight, Dr. Ed Runge at Texas A&M Agrilife Research and funding from Bayer, the program has supported 89 PhD students through their academic careers in both developed and developing/transition countries.

 - Bt Cowpea - We donated proprietary technology (the Bacillus thuringiensis or Bt gene), making it available royalty-free, to develop cowpea resistance to a pod borer that can cause up to 80% yield loss.
 Cowpea is an important legume crop in Nigeria and other parts of West Africa, serving as a staple food and important source of protein for millions of people in the area.
 As a result, a commercial variety was developed by a partnership that involved the African Agriculture Technology Foundation (AATF), CSIRO (Australia), and Donald Danforth Plant Sciences Center.